segmentio/segment-docs/src/_includes/content/functions/settings.md

 <!-- usually placed under a heading called "Settings and Secrets" -->

 Settings allow you to pass configurable variables to your function, which is the best way to pass sensitive information such as security tokens.
-For example, you might use `settings` as placeholders such as an API endpoint and API key, so that you can use the same code with different settings for different purposes.
+For example, you might use `settings` as placeholders to use information such as an API endpoint and API key.
+This way, you can use the same code with different settings for different purposes.
 When you deploy a function in your workspace, you are prompted to fill out these settings to configure the function.

 First, add a setting in **Settings** tab in the code editor: